Pioneers of flooring innovation, Broadlume's technology powers the industry with everything retailers need to run a modern flooring business.

 Broadlume needed a fresh brand and restructured architecture that worked to validate its authority and allowed the company to further its mission on a strong footing.

 The lack of technical innovations in the flooring industry means there’s a less tech-sophisticated buyer audience, so the SaaS lexicon means little to them.
-This insight was key when developing a visual brand and communications for Broadlume.
+This insight was key when developing a visual and verbal identity for Broadlume.
 Our strategy was to create a brand where retailers feel understood, capable, and empowered.
 As a result, we shifted the focus from the powerful platform to the promise Broadlume fulfills.
 Features and platform functionality can be replicated, but the power of brand is in its intangibles.

 Another key to our strategy was that Broadlume isn't the hero of this story.
 The heroes are the business owners, the shop managers, the entrepreneurs.
 The self-made, selfless individuals who pour their lives into their work everyday.
 Broadlume shines a light on an industry that's long been overlooked, helping these retailers recognize their own potential.
 As Maya Angelou famously said, “I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”